PseudoPau/ThesisLog/Writing/Thesis Prospectus.md

 ### Thesis Abstract ###
 //1-3 paragraphs
 #### Problems####
+- our terms not well defined (architecture, architect,...)
+-
 #### Significance####
+- we are losing voice in public territory
+- we are missing
 ### Research Question and Hypothesis ###
 //Explanatory and Justificatory
 #### Broader Research Area ####